iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> App doesn't work don't bother downloading waste of time.
+I tried making an account and it said I already made one when I tried to make it the night before it claimed the site was down and to try the next morning.<br> :date: __2021-02-24 22:58:24__

+> I even took a screen shot of my username and password and its still not letting me log in???<br> :date: __2021-02-24 19:07:01__

+> Just downloaded the app, I'm trying to create an account and its not scanning the bar code on the back of my ID.
+The app closes completely everytime I have tried.
+It's getting a little frustrating.<br> :date: __2021-02-24 17:15:47__

 > Everytime i try to setup my account i scan the back of my DL and then the app crashes.<br> :date: __2021-02-22 17:40:53__

 > Horrible<br> :date: __2021-02-19 18:15:50__